iCliniq Logo

 What Is Stress?

 Stress is ubiquitous.
-Stress is the response of the body to any change or demand.
-It is a feeling of any physical or emotional tension that can be due to any event or thought which makes one feel angry, nervous, or frustrated.
+Stress is the body's response to any change or demand.
+It is a feeling of any physical or emotional tension that can be due to any event or thought that makes one feel angry, nervous, or frustrated.
 Stress can be positive as well as harmful.
-Stress can come from positive changes in your life, for instance, if one is promoted at work or after having a baby, and also from negative changes like loss of job, death of a loved one, divorce, and so on.
+Stress can come from positive changes in an individual's life, for instance, if one is promoted at work or after having a baby, and also from negative changes like loss of job, death of a loved one, divorce, and so on.
 Having stress has adverse effects on the body.
-So stress management is critical.
+So, stress management is critical.

 How Does the Body React to Stress?